 Chillblast offers an overclocking facility so if you like the idea of getting more performance out of your system, we can typically overclock it by 10 to 20 percent if you so choose.
-It's completely covered by our warranty too, so you needn't worry about any damage arising from it.
-If there was, we'd cover it.
+It’s completely covered by our warranty too, so you needn’t worry about any damage arising from it.
+Even if there was, we’d cover it.

 As much as you are almost certainly not doing any damage to your PC by gaming, the same cannot be said for accessories.
 Gamepads, mice, keyboards, and headsets can all take more of a beating during intense gaming sessions than they do through typical daily use.
 A typist might use their keyboard more than a gamer, but they are going to focus on a wider array of keys.
 Gamers will typically have their fingers hovering over, and tapping away on the WASD keys, as well as the first few number keys and the space bar.
 That can lead to undue wear over time.

 If you’re using a mechanical keyboard that’s rated for tens of millions of key presses on each key, you’ll probably not notice the issue before you upgrade your keyboard for looks, features, or a change in switch.
 But if you’re running a different design with scissor switches, especially on lower-profile laptop keyboards, the chance of you eventually wearing out the switches under those keys is far higher.